nihaljn/3D-Pose-Estimation/docs/index.md

 ## Idea

+In this section, we go over the details of our method and how it relates to prior work in this area.

 ### What is the idea?

+Our approach is based on the simple idea that multiple 2D views can be obtained from a single 3D view.
+Concretely, if we estimate some 3D pose of a frame, we should be able to rotate and project that 3D pose onto different views and obtain consistent 2D poses.
+Our model is trained using a loss function that captures this intuition.
+We next describe the details of our method in detail.

+#### *Assumptions*

+We make the following modeling assumptions in our approach:
+- <strong>Our model lifts 2D poses to 3D</strong>: We assume access to 2D poses from 2D images.
+These are easy to obtain and recent work has achieved very high levels of performance in estimating 2D poses from 2D images [].
+- <strong>Train-time Data</strong>: We assume access to multiple views of the same frame during training.
+Further, we also assume access to the camera intrinsic and extrinsic parameters used to capture these different scenes at training time.
+In our experiments, we try two approaches: (1) takes a single frame as input at a time, (2) takes a sequence of frames as input at a time (assuming access to video-feed of poses).
+- <strong>Test-time Data</strong>: We assume access to single views of the same frame during testing and no camera parameters.
+Further, we show in our experiments, that if indeed we have access to multiple views and camera parameters at test time, we can achieve enhanced performance on the test data.

+#### *Model*

 ### Why does it make sense?
 How does it relate to prior work?